thedakotes/PWA-APIv2/README.md

 # PWA-APIv2

-A .NET Aspire version of Dakota's PWA-API project (https://github.com/thedakotes/PWA-API).
+.NET backend for PWA-Web (uses .NET Aspire for orchestration)

 Prereqs:

 - Visual Studio 2022
 - Docker (https://www.docker.com)
-- Web project from Dakota's repo (https://github.com/thedakotes/PWA-Web)
+- Web project from this repo: https://github.com/dakotalantrip/PWA-Web

-This project needs to live (for now) at the same level of the PWA-Web folder (https://github.com/thedakotes/PWA-Web)
+This project needs to live (for now) at the same level of the PWA-Web folder (https://github.com/dakotalantrip/PWA-Web)

 Docker needs to be running on your desktop prior to running the project.
 Set the startup project to be PWAApi.AppHost and click the 'https' button.